 The primary mode of transmission of typhoid is the oral route caused by the consumption of faecal matter either through contaminated food or water.
 Salmonella bacterium is the cause of bacteria.
 Although it is not limited to this but can also be contracted by coming in contact with an already infected person.
 In some cases, a person might recover from typhoid and yet carry the bacteria.
 These individuals are called ‘carriers’ and end up transmitting the bacteria to others.

 As complicated as it may seem, it is a fairly straightforward way to keep yourself safe.
 These measures should be taken especially when you’re travelling.

 Watch what you drink: Being careful about the source of your drink is essential.
 For instance, drinking water from an area close by defecation can have traces of faecal matter in the water.
 Likewise, having popsicles and ice-cubes made from an unreliable source of water should be avoided.
 Try drinking boiled water and other hot beverages.

 Mind what you eat: Avoiding food from street vendors can go well in maintaining hygiene.
 Further, abstain from eating raw meat and fish.
 Try to eat fully cooked meals.

 Practice good hygiene: Lastly, it is essential to practice good hygiene.
 Washing hands before meals and consumption of food or beverage from an unhygienic place should be avoided.

 Apart from the above-mentioned methods, having a health insurance policy can come handy.
-There are various types of health insurance plans that offer coverage for treatment of typhoid.
+There are various types of health insurance plans that offer coverage for the treatment of typhoid.
 Having a safety net in the form of an insurance cover can help in protection not only you but also your family.
 If safeguarding your family is your primary concern, health insurance plans for family are the ones to consider.
 Many plans offer vaccination facilities that can help your body prepare to fight against this bacteria.